-- Score each of the tomatoes lightly and adding to the boiling water.
+- Score each tomato lightly (breaking through the skin) and add to boiling water.

-- In a large frying pan melt the butter and oil on high heat.
+- In a large frying pan melt butter and oil on medium heat.

-- Add the tomato pieces and cook over low heat.
+- Add tomato and reduce to low heat.

-- When tomatoes begin to soften add the cinnamon and salt.
+- Once tomatoes begin to soften add cinnamon and salt.

 - Continue cooking until tomatoes are completely soft and have a sticky texture.